Configuration#

 rubric_header (type: str, default: “Related examples”)

 Customizable rubric header.
-It can be edited to more descriptive text or to add external links, e.g. to the API doc of the recommender system on the sphinx-gallery documentation.
+It can be edited to more descriptive text or to add external links, e.g. to the API doc of the recommender system on the Sphinx-Gallery documentation.

 The parameters min_df and max_df can be customized by the user to trim the very rare/very common words.
 This may improve the recommendations quality, but more importantly, it spares some computation resources that would be wasted on non-informative tokens.